 Now that you know a little more about tides and the effects of the lunar phases, you may be able to work out when the best time for fishing might be in your local area.

-Have you had more success at a full moon than other times?
-Leave us a comment and let us know.
+Have you had more success at a full moon period than other times?
+Leave us a comment and let us know what your thoughts are of fishing at the right moon phase.
 And if you want to help out your friends, share this with them.